RandomReaper/pim-vhdl/README.md

 ### Automated testing
 All test benches are run on [Travis CI](https://travis-ci.org), at each commit.
 The status of the latest run is shown after the title of this page.

+## Code
+* Code for the host side of FTDI FT245 synchronous fifo is available at [ft2tcp](https://github.com/RandomReaper/ft2tcp)